The Infinite Wait and Other Stories (Koyama Press, 2012) Available in stores and online from koyama & online distros

-From me: A collection of three short comic stories, one about shitty jobs, one about a shitty autoimmune disease (systemic lupus) I was diagnosed with, and one about my love of public libraries, especially the one in my hometown.
-The title of the book is a jab at the “New York literary elite,” meaning all those writers whose books you and all your Gen X friends have on their shelves but never got around to reading.
+Book description from me: A collection of three short comic stories, one about shitty jobs, one about a shitty autoimmune disease (systemic lupus) I was diagnosed with, and one about my love of public libraries, especially the one in my hometown.
+The title of the book is a purposefully pretentious spoof of the literary elite, who tend to give their books meaningless but lyrical titles.

 Fun fact: I was told by big publishers I’d worked with previously that a book about lupus was not “mass marketable” and could I perhaps give them a book “similar to Diary of a Wimpy Kid?”
-So I was like, fuck em, and I took my book to Annie Koyama of Koyama Press, and a year later, we published a totally unmarketable book that got what publishers like to call “rave reviews”, so nahnahnananah!
+I was like, fuck that noise, and I took my book to Annie Koyama of Koyama Press, and a year later, we published a totally unmarketable book that got what publishers like to call “rave reviews,” so nahnahnananah!

 Here are some things people said about it: